- 02 Nov 2022

 - The Sisense Administrator can deactivate this feature at any time

-- Enabling Explanations will make it available by default on all applicable widgets in all dashboards.
+- Enabling/Disabling Explanations will make it available/unavailable on all applicable widgets in all dashboards.
+Explanations cannot be enabled/disabled for individual widgets.

 - Explanations may include all dimensions from across all dashboards in the data model.
 You can change this and limit Explanations to include only fields that appear in the specific dashboard.
 For more information, see Changing Explanations Settings.